Ontario Place: Closure of theme park and redevelopment

 In the summer of 2010, the Government of Ontario issued a Request for information calling for ideas from private bidders to completely redevelop the park.
-Ontario Place general manager Tim Casey told the Toronto Star that "2011 will be our 40th anniversary.
-It definitely needs a revitalization, that’s no surprise.
-It’s a blank slate, we’re open to just about anything.”
+Ontario Place general manager Tim Casey told the Toronto Star: "2011 will be our 40th anniversary.
+It definitely needs a revitalization, that's no surprise.
+It's a blank slate, we’re open to just about anything.”
 A formal Request for proposals process began that fall.
 The government intends to transform the park from a largely seasonal facility to a year-round attraction.
 The redevelopment was to have included the tearing down of the Cinesphere as well as other long-standing attractions.

 On February 1, 2012, the government announced that the public sections of the park would be closed and redeveloped, with a target date of 2017, the year of Canada's 150th anniversary.
 John Tory was announced as the chair of a Minister's Advisory Panel on Revitalization.
 All Ontario Place facilities were closed except for the marina, the Molson Canadian Amphitheatre, the Atlantis entertainment venue and parking.

 Following the provincial elections in June 2014, the government announced the plans in July for Ontario Place to be developed as an urban parkland with Molson Canadian Amphitheatre, Cinesphere and the pods retained.

 The West Channel at Ontario Place was a venue for the 2015 Pan American Games (Athletics -marathon/race walk, cycling (road race), triathlon (cycling/run), open water swimming, triathlon (swim), water skiing and 2015 Parapan American Games (Cycling)).
 Minor and temporary upgrades were made to accommodate use during the games.

 Construction was begun in March on the park and a waterfront path, which was named the William G. Davis Trail, after the Ontario premier who opened the original Ontario Place in 1971.

 In 2017, portions of the East Island were transformed from a parking lot into Trillium Park.
 The new park included the 1.3 km William G. Davis Trail, which opened in June 2017.
 In November 2017, the Cinesphere re-opened with showings of Dunkirk and North of Superior as part of a regular schedule of weekend programming.
 The Cinesphere's screen was replaced and a new "IMAX with laser" projector was installed.